 One has a superior opening.
 One’s opening is slower and builds an atmosphere of a happy film with “If I had Words Playing.”
 It makes a feeling of a deeply emotional film.
 I also like seeing all the pig decorations, which are mostly about food.
 It is some very dark foreshadowing.
 It also shows the way things are, pigs are food, which is reinforced by the narrator.
 The opening to two relies on having seen the first one by showing the trophy and parade.
 After that…

 Most people say the second film is incredibly dark and one is very light.
 I actually think one is far darker.
-How does one open?
+How does one begin?
 With the narrator talking about how pigs leave to pig paradise, “A place so wonderful that no pig had ever thought to come back.”
-It says that in a dark room, while the pigs are shown being packed in a meat truck.
+It says that in a dark room, while the pigs are shown being packed in a \ meat truck.
 To make it more dark it does a very good job at making Babe sympathetic right away and portraying everyone else as content to wait their turn for death.
 Two’s opening plot is the boss getting injured, but the writing makes it sound more like a poorly written comedy than a terrible accident but the writing in the next scene makes up for it.
 Some well known dark scenes from two include a dog nearly drowning and that leads to the film’s best or second best scene, but an animal in danger was nothing new to me as a five year old who often watched The Land Before Time.
 The clown having a heart attack and dying is dark, but I always assumed he was just having pains and needed to be in the hospital.
 That is actually a major strength from two.
 It shows how children could look past the darkness but still get the feeling of dread, but adults could see what is really going on and realize how bad things are getting for the main characters.
 The scene with the animals talking about being abandoned is very dark and it is handled well with a serious mood and then some needed comic relief from Ferdinand and Flea Lick.